Global search

 Settlement administration is a term used to describe the process of assessing claims and distributing settlement money to eligible Registrants.

-We estimate that this process will take 2-3 months, though it may take longer.
+We estimate that this process will take 1-2 months after the deadline, though it may take longer.
 We will then notify all people involved of whether they are eligible to participate in the settlement.

 Notice of Estimated Distribution

-We will assess each Eligible Group Members claim/s using the loss assessment formula set out in the Settlement Distribution Scheme (SDS), which was approved by the Court.
-A copy of the SDS is available here.
+Once eligibility is determined for all claimants, we will assess each Eligible Group Members’ claims using the loss assessment formula set out in the Court-approved Settlement Distribution Scheme (available here).

-Each Eligible Group Member will be sent a Notice of Estimated Distribution which details their Estimated Distribution Amount, being your estimated compensation, under the SDS.
+Each Eligible Group Member will be sent a Notice of Estimated Distribution which details their Estimated Distribution Amount, being your estimated compensation (if any), under the SDS.

-We will ask you to provide bank details for each of the Eligible Group Members that you represent.
-We will check these bank details are legitimate before making any payments.
+We will ask you to provide your bank account details (account name, account number, and BSB) via a secure online portal.
+We will never ask you for your online banking login or credit card details.
+We will check these bank account details are legitimate before making any payments.

 Distribution of settlement payments

-Finally, each Eligible Group Member will receive a settlement payment which is calculated in accordance with the SDS.
+Finally, Eligible Group Members will receive a settlement payment calculated in accordance with the SDS.
 Once all payments have been made, the settlement administration will conclude.

 Your obligations during the settlement administration